 Towards the end of his life, Monet's work increasingly reflected a form of abstraction through his simplification of composition, form and detail.
 By doing this and through his obliquely structured compositions with a focus on pure color and texture, Monet set a precedent for later artists, particularly those of the Post-impressionist, Expressionist and Abstract-expressionist movements.

-These works are available if you are interested, just email me:
+These works are available, if you are interested, email me for prices.

 Acrylic on Canvas